2000 Enggano earthquake

-On 4 June 2000, at 23:28 WIB, southern Sumatra in Indonesia was struck by an earthquake of with a maximum Mercalli intensity of VI (Strong).
+On 4 June 2000, at 23:28 WIB, southern Sumatra in Indonesia was struck by an earthquake of with a maximum Mercalli intensity of VIII (Severe).
 The event occurred off the coast near Enggano Island.
 There were more than 100 fatalities and up to 2,585 injuries.
 Over 340 aftershocks shook the area throughout the rest of 2000, one just eleven minutes after the mainshock.

 This was the first and southernmost in a series of very large to great Sumatran earthquakes in the 2000s to rupture almost the entire western part of the Sunda megathrust, most notably including the 2004 Indian Ocean, 2005 Nias–Simeulue and 2007 Bengkulu earthquakes.

 Background and tectonics

 Indonesia is well known for strong earthquakes: the 2000 Enggano event marked the beginning of an ongoing period of seismic activity in the area, highlighted by the 2004 Indian Ocean earthquake.
 The 2000 Enggano earthquake took place at the southeastern end of the fault segment that ruptured during the 1833 Sumatra earthquake.
 This group of earthquakes, in addition to the 2005 Nias–Simeulue earthquake, all ruptured along the megathrust that forms the interface between the Australian and Sunda plates.
 This event was the only one not to cause a damaging tsunami.